coq/coq/doc/sphinx/addendum/type-classes.rst

    Class Transitive (A : Type) (R : relation A) :=
      transitivity : forall x y z, R x y -> R y z -> R x z.

-This declares singleton classes for reflexive and transitive relations, (see the :ref:`singleton class <singleton-class>` variant for an explanation).
-These may be used as parts of other classes:
+This declares singleton typeclasses for reflexive and transitive relations, (see the :ref:`singleton class <singleton-class>` variant for an explanation).
+These may be used as parts of other typeclasses:

 .. coqtop:: all